Emzyx/json-response-gen/README.md

 ### Small Example

-After creating the `index.js` file above in `__jgen__/templates/` you can define something like this to it.
+After creating the `index.js` file above in `__jgen__/templates/` you can define something like this in it.
 You can scale it to however large and complex you need it to be.

 ```typescript
 const {